E-Warren/Tappt_Group8/README.md

 ## Prototype Samples ##
 <img width="950" alt="Prototype sample screenshots depicting 4 screens from the student's perspective and 4 screens from the teacher's perspective.
 The student's perspective shows a join-game screen, a click-count screen, a question-and-answer screen, and an end-game screen.
 The teacher's perspective shows a welcome-and-login screen, a deck-creation screen, a student-results screen, and a leaderboard screen." src="https://github.com/user-attachments/assets/f59c8866-15a7-4fa0-b1f1-4752a08b2d5c" />

+## Dependencies & How To Run ##
+Run the front end & back end in two separate terminal/console windows.
+Note that the backend is in a separate folder from the rest of the program; cd to that directory and run the server from there.
+Be sure that, for each session, you've installed the current necessary dependencies, listed below.

+**Front-end dependencies:** Node.js, Expo, expo-auth-session.
+Run via the command "npx expo start".

+**Back-end dependencies:** Node.js, nodemon, bcrypt, Express, cors, PostgreSQL.
+Also ensure that you've moved the .env file to this directory.
+Run via the command "npm start".